11 Easy Steps to Setting a Fall Table

 Today, I’ll take you step by step on how I decorated my dining table for fall.

-Step 1: First thing first is to clear off the table from the summer decorations.
+Step 1: First thing first for setting a fall table is to clear off the summer decorations.

 I have one large tote bag below that holds my seasonal decorations.
 Here’s a link to the fall bag, here.

-So, I remove the spring and summer florals and put them in a Spring/Summer tote bag I keep in our attic.
-Here’s a link to the Spring/Summer bag I use, here.
+So, I remove the spring and summer florals and put them in a Spring/Summer tote bag I keep in our attic—link to the Spring/Summer bag I use here.

 I’ve been trying to minimalize my décor lately.